 - aged between 15 and 24 years old and

 - either:

 - o an Australian citizen, or

 - o an appropriate Visa holder.

-- Providers must only refer a Participant to TtW if the Participant's goal is to gain employment or the Participant wants to be with a youth cohort.

-- Parent Pathways Providers must add a TtW special placement flag and concurrently refer Participant to TtW.

 1 provisional or temporary visa with working rights and eligible for the Adult Migrant English Program

 This is a free service.